Menu

 My professional story starts in Stellenbosch, South Africa, where I completed degrees in Engineering and Information Science, and caught the internet bug after seeing a full color photo of a mountain slowly come up on the screen through the dial-up connection in our Engineering lab.

 After my initial studies I moved to Perth, Australia to complete a Ph.D in Internet Marketing and pursue this Internet thing all the way.
 I did my dissertation on Social Network Theory and its implications for Marketing and the Web.
-I met a girl while I lived in Australia, so after completing my studies there I moved to California to pursue her (no it’s not as creepy as it sounds, and yes we eventually got married).
+I met a girl while I lived in Australia, so after completing my studies there I moved to California where we eventually got married.

-I spent the next 6 years working in Silicon Valley: first at market research firm Survey.com, followed by 4 ½ years in eBay‘s User Experience Design team where I got infatuated with the theory and practice of all aspects of Design.
-My last position at eBay was as Senior Manager of Product Strategy, where my responsibilities included leading a team of strategists who worked with various parts of the organisation to develop and guide product roadmaps and requirements that meet user needs.
+I spent the next 6 years working in Silicon Valley: first at market research firm Survey.com, followed by 4½ years in eBay‘s User Experience Design team where I got infatuated with the theory and practice of all aspects of Design.
+My last position at eBay was as Senior Manager of Product Strategy, where my responsibilities included leading a team of strategists who worked with various parts of the organization to develop and guide product roadmaps that meet user and business needs.

 Disclaimer: You know this but I’ll say it anyway.
 The opinions in this blog are my own, and does not reflect the views of my employer.